siddhanthakur43/NodeJs/work.md

 write dummy auth and user Middlewares except /user/login write dummy middleware for admin
 Error handling using app.use('/user', (err, req, res, next)); always use this below the routes

+Create a free cluster on mongodb atlas install mongoose connect your application to the database call the connectDB function and connect to DB before starting the application

+create a userSchema
+create a User Modal